How to Prepare a Portfolio for RCA Painting: 7 Tips from a Recent Graduate

 I graduated from RCA Painting in 2025, and over the years I have helped many prospective students and professional artists design portfolios for both applications and career opportunities.
 Below are five tips that address common pitfalls I have seen in portfolios for a master’s in painting.

-It is tempting to show personality through unusual layouts or graphics, but in most cases this makes a portfolio look cluttered.
-Unless you have professional design training, a clean and minimalist design works best.
-Simplicity shows confidence and allows the art to speak for itself.
+It can be tempting to show personality through unusual layouts or graphics, but this often makes a portfolio feel cluttered.
+Unless you have professional design training, a clean, minimalist layout works best.
+Simplicity reads as confidence and lets the work speak for itself.

 You can see this approach in the work I developed during my RCA Master’s in Painting, where documenting the work with high-quality images was essential for building effective online portfolios.